Phil Spector: 1974–1980: Near-fatal accident, Warner-Spector Records, Leonard Cohen, and the Ramones

 As the 1970s progressed, Spector became increasingly reclusive.
-The most probable and significant reason for his withdrawal, according to biographer Dave Thompson, was that in 1974 he was almost killed when he was thrown through the windshield of his car in a crash in Hollywood.
-He was admitted to the UCLA Medical Center on the night of March 31, suffering serious head injuries that required several hours of surgery, with over 300 stitches to his face and more than 400 to the back of his head.
+The most probable and significant reason for his withdrawal, according to biographer Dave Thompson, was that in 1974 he was seriously injured when he was thrown through the windshield of his car in a crash in Hollywood.
+Spector was admitted to the UCLA Medical Center on the night of March 31, suffering serious head injuries that required several hours of surgery, with over 300 stitches to his face and more than 400 to the back of his head.
 His head injuries, Thompson suggests, were the reason that Spector began his habit of wearing outlandish wigs in later years.

 He established the Warner-Spector label with Warner Bros.
 Records, which undertook new Spector-produced recordings with Cher, Darlene Love, Danny Potter, and Jerri Bo Keno, in addition to several reissues.
 A similar relationship with Britain's Polydor Records led to the formation of the Phil Spector International label in 1975.
 When the Cher and Keno singles (the latter's recordings were only issued in Germany) foundered on the charts, Spector released Dion DiMucci's Born to Be with You to little commercial fanfare in 1975; largely produced and recorded by Spector in 1974, it was subsequently disowned by the singer.
 In the 1990s and 2000s, the album enjoyed a resurgence among the indie rock cognoscenti.

 Spector began to reemerge later in the decade, producing and co-writing a controversial 1977 album by Leonard Cohen, titled Death of a Ladies' Man.
-This angered many devout Cohen fans who preferred his stark acoustic sound to the orchestral and choral wall of sound that the album contains.
+This angered many Cohen fans who preferred his stark acoustic sound to the orchestral and choral wall of sound that the album contains.
 The recording was fraught with difficulty.
 After Cohen had laid down practice vocal tracks, Spector mixed the album in studio sessions, rather than allowing Cohen to take a role in the mixing, as Cohen had previously done.
 Cohen remarked that the result is "grotesque", but also "semi-virtuous"—for many years, he included a reworked version of the track "Memories" in live concerts.
 Bob Dylan and Allen Ginsberg also participated in the background vocals on "Don't Go Home with Your Hard-On".